 Carbon management makes use of many technologies, which include carbon capture, utilization, and storage (CCUS).
 The PCOR Partnership region has significant potential to reduce or offset anthropogenic CO2 emissions to the atmosphere with natural storage options at the surface and deep underground.

-Geologic sequestration is permanent storage deep underground, a component of CCUS.
+Geologic CO2 storage permanently stores CO2 deep underground and is one component of CCUS.
 By capturing CO2 at the source instead of releasing it to the atmosphere, CCUS can greatly reduce CO2 emissions from large point sources such as coal- and gas-fired power plants, natural gas-processing facilities, ethanol plants, and other industrial facilities.

 The steps of CCUS are the capture of CO2 by separation from other gases, compression to a liquid or dense fluid state, transport to a geologic storage site, and injection into deep geologic formations.
 This ensures permanent storage, isolating CO2 from the atmosphere.